That-Cool-Coder/mesothelae/README.md

 - The 'owner' of a room refers to the user who created it.
 - A 'member' of a room is a user who has been invited
 - A 'page' is a webpage in the frontend that users can navigate to.

+## Program architecture

+The program will be mainly written in Python using Flask.
+Both backend/API functions and serving of frontend will be done by a single Flask app.

 ## Development timeline